-I am extremely pleased with the progress the Company has made over the last two years to diversify our Thin-film Equipment business and scale our Photonics business to a profitable, volume production provider.
+I am extremely pleased with the progress the Company has made over the last three years to diversify our Thin-film Equipment business and position our Photonics business.
+With significant growth in orders and backlog, 2016 marked an inflection point in the revenue growth trajectory of Intevac.